macleginn/bivaltyp/content/languages/descriptions/Ulcha.md

 Word order is not used as an argument encoding device.
 TAM-features of the predicate do not influence argument encoding.

 The verbal person-number subject suffixes are shown in Table 1.
-Here and below, the tilde separates allomorphs conditioned be declension class, the slash separates variants conditioned by vowel harmony, and dialect variants are parenthesized.
+Here and below, the tilde separates allomorphs conditioned by inflectional class, the slash separates variants conditioned by vowel harmony, and dialect variants are parenthesized.

 Table 1.
 Person-number subject suffixes (main indicative forms)